 | Evaluation Criteria | Low Volume Specialist | High Volume Factory |

 "When evaluating a manufacturer for low volume work, ask one question: What percentage of your orders are under 500 units?
-If the answer is less than 30%, you’ll always be their lowest priority.
+If the answer is less than 30%, you’ll always be their lowest .
 At WellPCB, over 60% of our active orders are in the 10–1,000 unit range — that’s our core business."

 Hommer Zhao